hackmdio/vscode-hackmd/README.md

 - Upgrade mermaid
 - Upgrade more dependencies
 - Adopt `react-vsc-treeview` package for implementing the new tree views.
 It's now easier to add features and fix bugs for the tree view.
+- Reduce bundle size.
+We accidentally include `node_modules` in our past builds, which is not necessary.

 ### 1.1.1